 Q: Why are you encouraging people to leave a gift in their Will?

-A: Many people do not have the means to leave a significant gift to charity during their lifetime.
+A: Our research shows at least a third of Australians are considering leaving a gift in their Will but have not yet included it.
+We would like to bridge that gap and encourage people who want to leave a gift in their Will to do so.
+As well as being good for the charitable organisations, leaving a charitable bequest can be better financially for those inclined to give.
+Many people do not have the means to leave a significant gift to charity during their lifetime.
 A gift in a Will can be made after financial commitments, funeral arrangements and loved ones have been looked after and can enable donors to leave a lasting legacy.

 Q: Do I need to leave a large amount to charity in my Will?

 A: No, a charitable gift can be for any amount, large or small, or can be a percentage of your estate or whatever is left after all other commitments have been taken care of.

 Q: Why can’t I find my preferred charity on your website?